NirajSahare/Telecom-Churn-Analysis/README.md

 ## 📌 Project Overview
 This Power BI project analyzes telecom customer churn to identify key factors influencing customer retention and predict high-risk customers.
 The analysis is divided into two dashboards: Churn Summary and Churn Predictions, offering insights into customer demographics, service usage, and predictive churn modeling.

+## ❓ Business Questions Answered
+1. What are the key demographic factors influencing churn?
+2. How does contract type affect churn rates?
+3. Which services contribute most to customer retention or churn?
+4. Are there specific states with higher churn rates?
+5. What customer profile is most at risk of churning?
+6. How can the company reduce churn through targeted interventions?

 ## 📂 Dashboards
 ### 1️⃣ Churn Summary Dashboard
 This dashboard provides an overview of churn trends, customer demographics, and account-related factors affecting churn.